Liquids for e-cigarettes

 E-liquids without nicotine are not covered by the legislation on e-cigarettes, but the CLP Regulation and other rules for chemical products apply.

 The CLP Regulation contains common EU rules for classifying, labelling and packaging of chemical products.
 Those who sell e-liquids need to be aware of and follow these rules.
 The labelling must be in Swedish and it must inform about the product’s hazardous properties and how it can be handled safely.
 The information in the labelling depends on which hazardous substances are included and how the product is classified.

-Many e-liquids containing nicotine or other hazardous substances needs to be classified and labelled according to the CLP Regulation.
-However, there are also nicotine free e-liquids or liquids with low concentrations of nicotine or other hazardous substances, that do not need to be labelled according to the CLP-regulation.
+Many e-liquids containing nicotine needs to be classified and labelled according to the CLP Regulation.
+However, there are also nicotine free e-liquids or liquids with low concentrations of nicotine that do not need to be labelled according to the CLP-regulation.

 According to the CLP Regulation, information about the product’s hazards must also be included in advertising, such as when you market it on a website.
 In this way, customers may receive information about the product’s hazards before they buy it.

 Depending on how the e-liquid is classified, the packaging may need to have a child-resistant fastening or a tactile warning of danger.
 The packaging of hazardous chemical products shall not have a shape or design that might attract children or mislead consumers.
 Neither shall it have a design that might be confused with food, medicines or cosmetics, for example.

 The legislation on e-cigarettes also have requirements for the labelling and design of the containers of e-liquids with nicotine.

 Notification of e-liquids